The best 13 surf spots in the Canary Islands

 Tip: avoid peak hours since some spots can get crowded.

 Nice swell at the Puerto de Los Molinos in Fuerteventura

 The island of Lanzarote offers some incredible places to practice surfing.
 In fact, it has one of the strongest surf waves in the world.
 With plenty of surf spots to choose from, we will share with you which are our favorite ones!

 - The surf spot of El Quemao near the village of La Santa has some of the strongest waves in the world.
 Therefore, it is only suitable for experienced surfers and it produces strong and fast tubes.
 It is one of the most popular and frequented surf spots on the island, perfect for thrill-seekers that want to have fun!

 - Famara beach is perfect for surfing, windsurfing, and kitesurfing!
-There are several waves, each one with particular characteristics and sandy bottom to protect you from harsh falls.
+There are several waves, each one with particular characteristics and a sandy bottom to protect you from harsh falls.
 There, you can find many surf schools to take some lessons or simply rent a surfboard!

 Gran Canaria is also called the “Miniature Continent” due to the different climates and the vast variety of landscapes found on the island.
 Waves are no exception as you can find many different types of breaks, from fast and short to long ones!
 So, let’s take a look at some of the most popular places to surf on the island.

 - The west side of Las Canteras beach, also known as “La Cícer”, welcomes surfers from dawn till dusk.
 In a short distance, you can find different peaks with waves for all levels.
 Those who have just stepped into the new world of surfing stay on the shore, catching foam.
 Beginners usually head towards the wave of “Los Muellitos,” and advanced surfers prefer “El Bufo” or “El Lloret”.